autowarefoundation/autoware.privately-owned-vehicles/README.md

 **We do not require 3D high definition  maps**.
 Our stack can operate in a 'mapless' mode or use existing 2D navigational (sat-nav style) maps, also called ADAS maps.
 Human beings can drive without prior knowledge of the detailed 3D geometry of roadways by relying on real-time scene perception, and our system mimics this process.

 ## Technology Roadmap
-We are developing true hands-off, eyes-off autonomous driving which is enabled on highways across the world, this will be classified as SAE Level-4+ autonomy, where no human supervision is required of the vehicle.
+We are developing true hands-off, eyes-off autonomous driving which is enabled on highways across the world where no human supervision is required of the vehicle.
 Rather than going for a single moonshot, we are sequentially building the core software stack of the highway pilot system in a modular manner, and releasing versions of the autonomous highway pilot system that serve a core customer need, where each new release expands upon the operational-design-domain, technology prowess and safety envelope of the prior release.

 As part of our technology roadmap, we will sequentially develop three versions of the Autoware Autonomous Highway Pilot System, called:
 - ***Vision Pilot - Level 2+ highway autopilot through component-based End-to-End AI***
-- ***Vision Pilot - PRO - Level 2+ highway and urban autopilot through monolithic End-to-End AI***
+- ***Vision Pilot PRO - Level 2+ highway and urban autopilot through monolithic End-to-End AI***
 - ***Vision Drive - Level 4+ all road autonomy using hybrid End-to-End AI***

 ## Models